maxhbr/LDBcollector/README.md

 # lice-comb

 A Clojure library for software *lice*nse detection.
-It does this by *comb*ing through tools.deps and Leiningen dependencies, directory structures, and JAR & ZIP files, and attempting to detect what SPDX license expression(s) they contain.
+It does this by *comb*ing through tools.deps and Leiningen dependencies, directory structures, and JAR & ZIP files, attempting to detect what license(s) they contain, and then normalising them into [SPDX license expression(s)](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/).

 This library leverages, and is inspired by, the *excellent* [SPDX project](https://spdx.dev/).
 It's a great shame that it doesn't have greater traction in the Java & Clojure (and wider open source) communities.
 If you're new to SPDX and would prefer to read a primer rather than dry specification documents, I can thoroughly recommend [David A. Wheeler's SPDX Tutorial](https://github.com/david-a-wheeler/spdx-tutorial#spdx-tutorial).